Mobile Fraud

 What you should do to help protect your money

 • Protect your login information.
 Never give your password, PIN or the PIN + token code combination (passcode) to anyone who contacts you by telephone, email, or text message.
-Wells Fargo will never contact you out of the blue to ask for this information.
+Wells Fargo will never contact you to ask for this information.

 • Be careful choosing apps.
 Before you download or install a banking app or shortcut on your smartphone, check to make sure it is a genuine, authorized app from your financial institution. iOS® app, is available through the Apple App Store, and the Android® app, is available from the Google PlayTM Store.